CBEP-SoCB/Beaches_Bacteria_sum/Analysis/beaches_rainfall_analysis.md

 #> Intervals are back-transformed from the log scale
 ```

-The negative lower confidence limits are clearly a problem.
-The rank
+The rank order of predicted values and their approximate values all
-order of predicted values and their approximate values all appear more
+appear more or less appropriate, but we have little confidence in the
-or less appropriate, but we have little confidence in the model, and its
+model, and its strongest result is that sites do not differ in average
-strongest result is that sites do not differ in average bacteria levels.
+bacteria levels.

 ``` r
 plot(emms) +